skip navigation

 Section 5 – All helmet logos and decals placed on league provided equipment is subject to league board approval.

 Section 6 – All helmet logos or decals shall be a type such as Pro-Tuff or equal quality material.
 A maximum of two nonleague supplied helmet logos or decals are allowed on all league issued helmets.
+No stripes are allowed on league provided helmets.
+No flags, social cause, or performance related stickers are allowed on league provided helmets.

 Section 7 – All helmet logos and decals shall be removed from league issued helmets by teams that use them prior to their return.

-ARTICLE IX – PLAYER WEIGHTS (TACKLE LEAGUE ONLY)
+ARTICLE IX – PLAYER WEIGHTS

 Section 1 – All players must be weighed in by a league representative before the start of the season.